 The Tepper School, a pioneer in management science and analytical decision making whose interdisciplinary curricula are the foundation for numerous business models worldwide.

-Carnegie Mellon, through the INI and CyLab, has been designated as a National Center of Academic Excellence in Information Assurance Education, a National Center of Academic Excellence in Research and a National Center of Academic Excellence in Cyber Operations.
+Carnegie Mellon, through the INI and CyLab, has been designated as a National Center of Academic Excellence (CAE) in Information Assurance/Cyber Defense Education, a CAE in Information Assurance/Cyber Defense Research and a CAE in Cyber Operations.

 The INI works closely with companies who seek out the unique talents of our students and graduates.
 An array of avenues exist through which companies and the INI can come together to continually spur innovation.